 Gas central heating.
 Electric oven, gas hob, microwave, fridge/freezer, TV with Freeview, DVD, CD, selection of books and games.
 Fuel and power inc. in rent.
 Bed linen and towels inc. in rent.
 Cot and highchair on request.
 Off road parking for 3 cars.
 Private patio area with furniture and BBQ.
 Shared paddock with play area.
 Sorry, no pets and no smoking.
 Shops and pub 2 miles.
 Note: Washing and drying facility available through owner.

 - Last minute

 About the location

 Kirkby Stephen 6 miles; Sedbergh 12 miles.

-The tranquil village of Newbiggin-on-Lune lies at the foot of the Howgill Fells, quietly sitting between the Lake District and Yorkshire Dales National Parks.
-It is a delightful rural village with a thriving local community and many traditional old dwellings.
-Hill farming is the principal means of income in the area and an agricultural show is still held once a year on the fells, echoing the markets and shows of days gone by.
+The tranquil village of Newbiggin-On-Lune lies at the foot of the Howgill Fells, quietly sitting between the Lake District and Yorkshire Dales National Parks.
+A delightful rural village with a thriving local community and many traditional old dwellings, Newbiggin-On-Lune boasts a Methodist Chapel, which is now a house, a village hall and a plant nursery.
+Hill farming is the principal means of income in the area and an agricultural show is still held once a year in nearby Ravenstonedale, echoing days gone by when both markets and fairs were held in the local villages.
 The local river, the Lune for which the village was named, is very popular for trout fishing.
-Nearby Ravenstonedale, once described by Wainwright as one of Westmorland’s loveliest villages, boasts three pubs, all serving fine ales and modern cuisine.
-The area offers many walking and cycling routes, both on and off road, whilst the nearby attractions provide something for everybody.
+Nearby Ravenstonedale, once described by Wainwright as one of Westmorland's loveliest villages, boasts two pubs, both serving fine ales and modern cuisine.
+The area offers many walking and cycling routes, whilst the nearby attractions provide something for everybody.
 Visit the Settle to Carlisle Railway Line, the magnificent Howgill Fells and the stunning Yorkshire Dales and Lake District National Parks.
 A superb location at any time of the year.